80sgreek/react-github-most-stars/README.md

 ### Running unit tests

 This project uses **jest** to handle unit tests.
 These can be run using the command `yarn test`.
-This runs the test in watch mode allowing you to see watch chnages cause your tests to fail.
+This runs the test in watch mode allowing you to see watch changes cause your tests to fail.

 ## Javascript Technologies Used